pramodlradder/Atomatic-Attendence-System/README.md

         Colab work is done.
         Now download the modelname.hdf5 file from the google drive,which is saved using model.save(filename.hdf5)
 #### step 5)Integrate the trained model with openCV to recognize the faces(refer output.ipynb) locally.
-        The folder structure should be project.png
-        Run the output.ipynb locally
+        The folder structure should look like project.png Run the output.ipynb locally